open-contracting-extensions/government-procurement-agreement/docs/gpa.md

 * Enter *the means by which tenders may be submitted* in `tender/submissionMethod`
   * If it's on *paper*, enter 'written'
-  * If it's 'electronic', enter 'electronicSubmission'
+  * If it's *electronic*, enter 'electronicSubmission'
 </td>
       </tr>
       <tr>